-Expected Negative Impacts Recommended Mitigation Measures Responsible Party Monitoring Means Time Frame Cost (Ksh) Enforcing safety procedures and preparing contingency plan for accident response in addition safety training shall be emphasized.
-Contractor Meeting Throughout construction period 50,000 Safety, health and environment (SHE) policy Develop, document and display prominently an appropriate SHE policy for construction works.
+• Enforcing safety procedures and preparing contingency plan for accident response in addition safety training shall be emphasized.
+Contractor Meeting Throughout construction period 50,000 Safety, health and environment (SHE) policy • Develop, document and display prominently an appropriate SHE policy for construction works.
 Developer and Contractor Observation One-off 75,000 Health and safety committee Provisions must be put in place for the formation of a Health and Safety Committee, in which the employer and the workers are represented as per Section 9 of the Occupational Safety and Health Act, 2007.
 Contractor and Developer Inspection and Meeting One-off - Sanitary conveniences Suitable, efficient, clean, well-lit and adequate sanitary conveniences should be provided for construction workers as per Section 52 of the Occupational Safety and Health Act, 2007.
-Contractor Inspection and Observation One-off To be determined
+Contractor Inspection and Observation One-off 40,000

 Machinery/equipment safety • Ensure that machinery, equipment, personal protective equipment, appliances and hand tools comply with the prescribed safety and health standards and be appropriately installed maintained and safeguarded as indicated in Part VII of the Occupational Safety and Health Act, 2007.
-Contractor Inspection and Observation One-off No added cost Ensure that equipment and work tasks are adapted to fit workers and their ability including protection against mental strain.
-Contractor Inspection Throughout construction period 120,000

-Expected Negative Impacts Recommended Mitigation Measures Responsible Party Monitoring Means Time Frame Cost (Ksh) All machines and other moving parts of equipment must be enclosed or guarded to protect all workers from injury as stated in Section 56 of the Occupational Safety and Health Act, 2007.
-Contractor Inspection and Observation One-off 40,000 Arrangements must be in place to train and supervise inexperienced workers regarding construction machinery use and other procedures/operations Contractor Meeting Throughout construction period.
+Contractor Inspection and Observation One-off No added cost • Ensure that equipment and work tasks are adapted to fit workers and their ability including protection against mental strain.
+Contractor Inspection Throughout construction period 120,000 • All machines and other moving parts of equipment must be enclosed or guarded to protect all workers from injury as stated in Section 56 of the Occupational Safety and Health Act, 2007. spection and operation One-off 40,000 • Arrangements must be in place to train and supervise inexperienced workers regarding construction machinery use and other procedures/operations Contractor Me Throughout construction period.
 40,000 • Equipment such as fire extinguishers must be examined by a government authorised person as indicated in Section 72 of the Occupational Safety and Health Act, 2007.
 The equipment may only be used if a certificate of examination has been issued.
-Contractor Inspection and Observation Once every 6 months 5,000 per examination
+1 • 5,000 per examination

-Reports of such examinations must be presented in prescribed forms, signed by the examiner and attached to the general register.
-Contractor inspection Throughout construction period Storage of materials Ensure that materials are stored or stacked in such manner as to ensure their stability and prevent any fall or collapse.
-Contractor - Throughout construction period No added value Ensure that items are not stored/ stacked against weak walls and partitions.
-Contractor Inspection and Observation Throughout Construction period No added cost
+• Reports of such examinations must be presented in prescribed forms, signed by the examiner and attached to the general register.
+Contractor 1 Throughout construction period Storage of materials • Ensure that materials are stored or stacked in such manner as to ensure their stability and prevent any fall or collapse.
+Contractor Observation Throughout construction period - • Ensure that items are not stored/ stacked against weak walls and partitions.
+Contractor Observation Throughout Construction period -